Vulnerability Management at Scale with Open Source Tools

 style Alerts fill:#f44336

-Through extensive research and testing in lab environments, I developed an approach that combines multiple open source tools into a cohesive vulnerability management system.
-This solution, refined over years of testing, demonstrates that open source can match commercial capabilities when properly integrated.
+I developed an approach that combines multiple open source tools into a cohesive vulnerability management system.
+This solution, refined over years of experimentation, demonstrates that open source can match commercial capabilities when properly integrated.

 Here's how we built it – mistakes, victories, and all.